-As part of USC’s continuing efforts to support students’ academic professional development, the Office of Undergraduate Programs (UGP) is pleased to offer a limited number of travel grants each year to undergraduate students presenting at a professional conference in their academic field of study.
+As part of USC’s continuing efforts to support students’ academic professional development, the Office of Undergraduate Education (UGE) is pleased to offer a limited number of travel grants each year to undergraduate students presenting at a professional conference in their academic field of study.

-The UGP Conference Travel Grant is supplemental to other sources of funding (departmental, USG, etc.) Because other sources of funding are still available, UGP Conference Travel Grants are currently offered as airfare vouchers ONLY and may only be used to travel within the continental U.S.
+The UGE Conference Travel Grant is supplemental to other sources of funding (departmental, USG, etc.) Because other sources of funding are still available, UGE Conference Travel Grants are currently offered as airfare vouchers ONLY and may only be used to travel within the continental U.S.

 Students seeking travel funding for other conference-related expenses (registration, accommodations, ground travel) should apply to the Undergraduate Student Government until their funding has been exhausted: https://usg.usc.edu/branches/funding/

-Once USG funding sources have been exhausted (typically late in the fall semester), UGP Conference Travel Grants will become available as airfare vouchers OR conference registration reimbursement.
+Once USG funding sources have been exhausted (typically late in the fall semester), UGE Conference Travel Grants will become available as airfare vouchers OR conference registration reimbursement.

 At the time of application, eligible USC undergraduate students will have: